Travel from Chiang Mai to Bangkok

 Wat Nok is a restored monastery within the Ayutthaya Historical Park.
 It is easily found on the southwestern corner of Wat Maha That.
 Given its close location, Wat Nok is sometimes mistaken for Wat Maha, though it has its distinct style and history.

-Wat Nok, a monastery that stood tall in the Ayutthaya period before 1574 CE, witnessed the fall of Ayutthaya in 1767 CE, a significant event in Thai history that left it deserted.
+Wat Nok, a monastery that stood tall during the Ayutthaya period before 1574 CE, witnessed the fall of Ayutthaya in 1767 CE, a significant event in Thai history that left it in ruins.

 In the late Ayutthaya period, Thai shops and Mon sold bowls, trays, salvers, and brassware behind Wat Nok and in front of Wat Phong.

 Wat Mahathat, “the temple of the Great Relic,” was one of the most important temples in the Ayutthaya Kingdom.
-The large monastery is on the historical island and features a vast central prang.
-The upper part of its once massive central prang has collapsed; today, only the base remains.
+The large monastery is on a historical island with a vast central prang.
+However, the upper part of this once massive prang has collapsed, and today, only the base remains.

 The Place We Stay